MC Lyte: Early life

-Lana Michele Moorer was raised in the East Flatbush section of Brooklyn, New York City.
-She began rapping at the age of 12.
+Lana Michele Moorer was born in the Queens borough of New York City and was raised in the East Flatbush section of Brooklyn, New York City.
+She began rapping at 12-years-old.
 MC Lyte's original stage name was Sparkle.
-She began recording her first track at age 14, although it took two years before it was able to be released.
+She recorded her first track at age 14, which was released 2 years later.

 She regards Milk Dee and DJ Giz, the hip hop duo Audio Two, as "totally like [her] brothers", because the three grew up together.
-Audio Two's father, Nat Robinson, started a label for them called First Priority.
-After making the label, Robinson cut a deal with Atlantic with one condition, that Lyte would get a record contract with Atlantic as well.
+Audio Two's father, Nat Robinson, started a label for them, called First Priority.
+After making the label, Robinson made a deal with Atlantic under the condition that Lyte would get a record contract with Atlantic as well.

 Musical career

-Beginnings: Lyte as a Rock and Eyes on This (1987-1990)
+Beginnings: Lyte as a Rock and Eyes on This (1987–1990)

 In 1987, at the age of 16, Lyte released her debut single, "I Cram to Understand U (Sam)", being one of the first songs written about the crack era.
 She was 12 years old at the time she wrote the song.
-Lyte was also featured in the remix and music video of "I Want Your (Hands on Me)" by Irish singer Sinéad O'Connor, which debuted in May 1988 on MTV.